 Particularly in the local news and in the cities, lawyers are advertising like crazy: “Hit by a company vehicle?
-Contact us to get a a free case review!”
+Contact us to get a free case review!”

 Horrendous student loans

-If you need a better education, you have to pay for it.
+If you need or want a better education, you have to pay for it.
 And usually not just a little.
 In Austria, we pay tuition fees, but our 360€ per semester are nothing compared to what US-Americans have to pay.